 Land at

 Village:

 Parish:

 Sub-county

 County:

 Municipality:

 District:

 Approximate area:

 То

 FREEHOLD OFFER

 (in case of land held by a district land board)

 1. The district land board is in receipt of your application dated for a freehold.

 2. Subject to your obtaining any necessary approval or consent required by law, the

 board has approved a grant of freehold in respect of the above land on the following

-1 100

 a) user to be restricted to

 b) a premium of Shswill be payable

 c) compensation to any tenant on the land will be done by the applicant.

-4. The offer is conditional or
+d) Any other condition (if as ny)

-ny) n the terms and conditions of the grant of freeh
+• n the terms and conditions of the grant of freeh

-accepted within forty-five da ys of the date of this offer.
-O
+accepted within forty-five da ays of the date of this offer. · ·

-• ting to the board and shall be accompanied by the
+5. Acceptance shall be in wri iting to the board and shall be accompanied by the

-following payments and the second second
+following payments and the second

 i) premium

-ii) Survey and mark stones
+ii) Survey and mark stones Yaliyata Al- "

-iii) Assurance of title 345 w.
+iii) Assurance of title 345w

 iv) Registration of grant

 v) Issue of certificate of title.
-(2)

-ТОТАІ CI

 TOTAL Shs

 Less deposit paid (if any) Shs

 Balance payable (if any) Shs

+Darance payable (ir any)

 6. Stamp duty will be paid before registration.

-The state of the s
+7. Minute number

-prepared in your favour for pove requirements, a grant of freehold under Foregistration. of
+8. Upon acceptance of the al bove requirements, a grant of freehold under Fo orm 4 will be

-prepared in your favour for this offer is made this day registration.
+prepared in your favour for

+of year

-Prepared in your favour for this offer is made this day Name and signature registration. of of
+Name and signature

-prepared in your favour for this offer is made this day registration of of
+Secretary, district land board 1

+(Delete whichever is inappl icable)

+MIR IN WA

+EST TAXES.

+C. N.